Diet Pills and Drug Addiction

 Individuals may need to enter drug addiction recovery programs, like the ones at Destination Hope, for dependence on diet pills, because like so many other harmful substances, diet pills affect the central nervous system.
 These substances act as stimulants, similarly to how speed and cocaine do, and they can have incredibly dangerous side effects that include cardiac arrest, strokes, seizures and even death.
 People can become addicted to the rush of adrenaline these substances bring to them, and they can then start to feel extremely depressed without them, further reinforcing their need to take more.

 Drug Addiction and Eating Disorders

 Let’s also be sure and not forget the undeniable connection between eating disorders and drug addiction.
 Over half of the individuals in this country with an eating disorder also engage in drug or alcohol abuse.
 The quest to be thin can take an awful, frightening turn with the aid of substances like diet pills and can lead to eating disorders Anorexia, Bulimia and Binge-Eating Disorder.
 Diet pills can also serve as a bit of a gateway drug to harder stimulants like cocaine and methamphetamine when the users stop getting the results they want from the OTC pills.

-Destination Hope: The Women’s Program is the premier drug, alcohol and dual diagnosis treatment center for women in South Florida.
-This gender-specific rehab caters strictly to the unique needs that women possess.
-If there’s a woman in your life who’s developed a problem with OTC drugs or other substances, please put her in contact with Destination Hope today.
+Destination Hope is the premier drug, alcohol and dual diagnosis treatment center in South Florida.
+This gender-specific rehab caters strictly to the unique needs that women and men possess.
+If there’s a person in your life who’s developed a problem with OTC drugs or other substances, please put her in contact with Destination Hope today.
 By doing so, you could help save her life.